BaranKaraman7/EmployeeList/README.md

 # Example of Employee List with adding new, editing an existing one and deleting one.

-React application using Jest, react-testing-library, antd, ag-grid.
+React application using Jest, react-testing-library, antd, ag-grid and sass.

 ## Installation